telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 1. Type the Fiddler Everywhere listening port (8866 by default) in the **Port** field.
 Tap **Save**.

-    >tip With the current setup, you will be able to capture non-secure HTTP traffic.
+    >tip With the current setup, you can capture non-secure HTTP traffic.
 However, if you try to open any HTTPS website, you'll get the "This site's security certificate is not trusted!" error.
 To fix this issue, trust the Fiddler root certificate.

 1. Open a browser on the iOS device and type the http://ipv4.fiddler:8866 echo service address of Fiddler Everywhere.